-Once the cake cools, carefully shave a little off the top if it has a hump (it’s ok if it has a slight hump).
+- To decorate: Once the cake cools, carefully shave a little off the top if it has a hump.

-Decorate with rainbow sprinkles, or try your hand at a rainbow lamassu (follow instructions below—it’ll take an additional 30 minutes or so).
+- Decorate with rainbow sprinkles, or try your hand at a rainbow lamassu (follow instructions below—it’ll take an additional 30 minutes or so).

 To make this cake ahead: